RoTak00/paw-proiect/README.md

 - Files now have a OriginalFileName which is used for file download
 - Files marked as Temp are deleted periodically if they're older than 6 hours (possibly 8 because timezones)

+_24.05.2025 - Norina Alexandru_

+- Moved Logout link from nav
+- Added download buttons for each image in My Images page
+  - needed to update the way we save the output path for more clear code when using Path.Combine
+- Added no images uploaded message